Forms for new staff

 Find out how to apply for a role at the University, including how to prepare your application, and questions frequently asked by job applicants.

 Before applying to the University, reflect on whether your values are aligned with ours.
 If we are a good match, search our current roles to see whether any positions are available that suit your skills, experience and qualifications.
 If you’d like assistance or more information about a particular role, you can also contact the relevant HR representative.

-It is important to prepare your CV and a cover letter that reflects the position description.
-Address the selection criteria in the application and follow our helpful tips.
-Be sure to proofread your application.
+It is important to prepare your CV and a cover letter that demonstrates your suitability for the role you are applying for.
+We recommend you refer to both the advert and position description when compiling these.
+There are also some questions you will be asked to respond to as part of the application process.
+Be sure to proofread your application including any documents.
 Once you have submitted your application online, you’ll be sent an email acknowledging that it has been received.

 After the closing date, the selection committee will review and discuss all applications and agree on a shortlist.
 You will then be notified of the outcome of your application.
 If you are shortlisted for the position, the selection committee will contact you for one or more interviews (either face to face or, in some cases, by phone or video call).
 Academics and senior professional roles may be asked to conduct a lecture/seminar as a part of the interview process.
 After the interviews, the selection committee will confirm your referees, carry out other checks as required, and make their final decision.